eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 granted access to the service.

 For high-level requirements on the use of WebAuthn and Passkeys, see [Topic 11](./annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md#a238-topic-11---pseudonyms).
-Note that the Commission will create or reference a technical specification containing all details necessary for Wallet Units and Relying Parties to generate, register, and use Pseudonyms.

-#### 4.7.2 Introduction to [W3C WebAuthn]
+##### 4.7.2.2 Introduction to [W3C WebAuthn]

-##### 4.7.2.1 Overview
+###### 4.7.2.2.1 Overview

 [W3C WebAuthn] defines an API for the creation and use of Passkeys.
 Conceptually, in addition to the User, there are four different logical components in this specification:

-- **Relying Party Server:** The Relying Party that wishes to offer a service based on authentication using Passkeys.
+- **Relying Party Server:** The Relying Party that wishes to offer a service based on User authentication using Passkeys.
 - **Relying Party Client:** The program provided by the Relying Party that runs in the Client of the User and communicates with the Relying Party Server.
 The Relying Party Client is typically some JavaScript code, provided by the Relying Party, that runs on the Client (i.e., browser).
 - **Client:** The client that the User uses to interact with the Relying Party's server and with the User's authenticator.
 The Client can be thought of as the browser that the User uses to access the Relying Party's service.
+Note that the Relying Party Client and the Client are two programs that are executed on the same physical machine.
 - **Authenticator:** The device controlled by the User to create, store, and use the Passkeys.
-In the context of the EUDI Wallet, the Wallet Unit is the Authenticator.
+If a Wallet Provider decides to implement pseudonyms in th form of Passkeys, the Wallet Unit will be the Authenticator.

-Note that the Relying Party Client and the Client are two programs that are executed on the same physical machine.

 [W3C WebAuthn] defines a model dividing the responsibilities between these different entities and defines an interface between the Relying Party Client and the Client.
 Additionally, it defines a challenge/response protocol to authenticate with Passkeys.
 The interface is referred to as the *WebAuthn API*.
 However, [W3C WebAuthn] does not specify how the Authenticator and the Client must communicate.